 SELECT * FROM child WHERE id = 100;

-A type of gap lock called an insertion intention gap lock is set
+A type of gap lock called an insert intention gap lock is set by

 INSERT operations prior to row

 insertion.
 This lock signals the intent to insert in such a way

 that multiple transactions inserting into the same index gap

 need not wait for each other if they are not inserting at the

 same position within the gap.
 Suppose that there are index

 records with values of 4 and 7.
 Separate transactions that